-(a) The Progress Check Pilot shall consider the student's proficiency, judgment, air sense, and overall ability to maneuver the aircraft safely and confidently.
-The student must also demonstrate the potential to successfully complete intermediate and advanced training.
+(a) Progress checks flown in the aircraft or simulator are holistic reviews of a student's proficiency, judgment, situational awareness, and overall ability to complete the mission.
+The intent of every Progress Check is to determine whether the student has the potential to reach the defined training standards of his/her current phase of training within the designated TTT, while demonstrating the potential to successfully complete intermediate and advanced training.
 All progress checks must meet MIF for the most recently completed block of training.
-Progress checks shall be full mission profiles emphasizing the student's weak areas and a representative cross section of area and pattern maneuvers.
+Progress checks in the aircraft or simulator should focus on the student's weak areas and will normally be comprised of a representative cross-section of area and pattern maneuvers.
 All critical items do not need to be accomplished.
-Document failed progress checks on a pink ATF for the failed event generating the progress check.
+Failed Progress Checks shall be documented on a pink version of the ATF for the failed event that generated the Progress Check.
+Refer to CNATRAINST 1500.4H for additional guidance and requirements.

-(b) IPC.
-The following defines when to conduct an IPC, IPC outcomes, and IPC IPs.
+(b) $\underline{IPC}.$ The following defines when to conduct an IPC, IPC outcomes, and IPC instructors.

-1. Criteria for an IPC are:
+1. IPC Triggers: